On the Number of Cosmic Strings: Discussion and results

-If we consider that the most part of the observed quasars and galaxies are distributed at redshifts $1 \lesssim z \lesssim 2$, the range of redshifts at which the probability of observing cosmic strings by their gravitational lensing effects is greatest will be $ 0.6 \leq z < 1$ (where N(z) is on average $< 15$).
-For a source at $z_{s} \in [1,2]$ and a segment of string at a redshift $z_{l} \in [0.6,1)$ the corresponding lensing angle is in principle always sufficiently large for ideal strings to produce two distinguishable images of the source when this one is a quasar.
-As regards galaxies, only the points interior to the strip defined by the deficit angle will appear duplicated the other side of the string.
-The outer points will be cut away resulting in visible sharp edges in the isophotes of the source images \cite{44}.
-In the case of non ideal strings even for strings close to the lower limit of the matter dominated era the corresponding lensing angle can be too small to be observable for some values of $\theta$.
-Let us consider, for instance, randomly oriented static strings located at redshifts $0.6 \leq z_{l} < 1$ which could be gravitational lenses for any sources in the above mentioned redshifts range.
-Outside of a certain interval of values of $\theta$, $\delta \phi$ becomes smaller than the angular resolution even of space-based telescopes ($0.05^{\prime \prime}$ to $0.1^{\prime \prime}$).
-Since this interval is almost different for any value of $z_{l}$, in order to have an idea of the number of observable strings for any value of the range of $z_{l} \in [0.6, 1)$ and for any value of the source redshift $z_{s} \in [1,2]$ we have to calculate the probability of observing a cosmic string in a given volume which form with the line of sight an angle $\theta$ contained in the corresponding interval for each interval separately.
-By adding the results we find that the total amount of segments of static straight string which can produce observable gravitational lensing effects for any sources located at $z_{s} \in [1,2]$ is reduced of about a half with respect to the case of ideal strings.
-For $1\leq z_{l} < 2$, as $z_{l}$ increases, the ratio between the angular distances decreases so that even small deviations from the ideal case can yield undetectable lensing angles. $\delta \phi$ is no longer detectable for $z_{l} \sim 1.8$ even for ideal cosmic strings.
-Of all the strings contained in the spherical shell determined by $z_{l} \in [1,2)$ only a small fraction (about one over four) may have a $\delta \phi$ potentially observable for sources located at $z_{s} \in (1,2]$.
+Even choosing a value of the NG string tension parameter very close to the upper bound coming from the Planck data, the deficit angle $\Delta$ will be quite small, being no more than $0.77^{\prime\prime}$.
+Consequently, for cosmic strings whose orientation do not match the ideal condition, though located close the lower limit of the matter-dominated era, for some values of $\theta$, the corresponding lensing angle can be too small to be observable.
+Let us consider, for instance, randomly oriented static strings located at redshifts $0.6 \leq z < 1$ which could be gravitational lenses for any sources in the above mentioned redshifts range.
+Outside of a certain interval of values of $\theta$, $\delta \phi$ becomes smaller than the angular resolution of current space-based telescopes ($0.1^{\prime \prime}$ to $0.05^{\prime \prime}$).
+For any considered source, this interval is essentially dependent on the string redshift.
+Thus, in order to have an idea of the number of potentially observable string segments for any value of that range of $z$ and for any value of the source redshift $z_{s} \in [1,2]$ we have to calculate the probability of observing a segment of cosmic string, in a given volume, which forms with the line of sight an angle $\theta$ contained in the corresponding interval for each interval separately.
+By adding the results we find that the total number of segments of static straight string which can produce observable gravitational lensing effects for sources located at $z_{s} \in [1,2]$, depending on the angular resolution of the telescope, for all the considered cosmological background, is reduced of an amount that ranges from about 1/5 (for an angular resolution of $0.05^{\prime \prime}$) to half (for an angular resolution of $0.1^{\prime \prime}$) of the expected number of string segments at $z \in [0.6,1)$.
+For AH cosmic strings the constraint on the tension parameter set by the Planck data is less strong and consequently the deficit angle can reach $1.7^{\prime \prime}$, meaning that, although for $ z \in [0.6, 1)$ for any cosmological model is always $N(z) < 4$, almost all of these string segments, however far from the ideal condition in many cases, can give rise to detectable lensing angles. \\